L.A. Care Health Plan: Community grantmaking

-Community Resource Centers
+Community resource centers

 Jointly operated by Blue Shield of California Promise Health Plan and L.A.
 Care Health Plan, community resource centers offer member support services, enrolment in local and state assistance programs and other community services.

 Centers are currently located in Pomona, Lynwood, East Los Angeles and Palmdale.
 The centers, to total 14, are part of a five-year, $146 million initiative launched by the two health plans in 2019 to expand community health access across Los Angeles County.

 L.A.
 Care Health Plan previously operated Family Resource Centers.
-They were located in East L.A., Lynwood, Inglewood, Boyle Heights, Pacoima and Palmdale, CA, providing free health education, fitness and nutrition classes to all community members.
+They were located in East L.A., Lynwood, Inglewood, Boyle Heights, Pacoima and Palmdale, California, providing free health education, fitness and nutrition classes to all community members.

 Programs

-Promotion of Health Information Technology
+Promotion of health information technology

 In April 2010, L.A.
 Care was awarded a federal grant to establish a Health Information Technology Regional Extension Center (REC), called HITEC-LA, to help doctors in L.A.
 County adopt and use Electronic Health Records (EHRs).
 HITEC-LA is the sole REC in L.A.
 County, under the terms of the grant.
 The grant was awarded by the U.S. Department of Health and Human Services through the Health Information Technology for Economic and Clinical Health Act (HITECH Act), of the American Recovery and Reinvestment Act of 2009.

-Addressing Physician Shortage
+2018 initiative to address physician shortage

 In July 2018, L.A.
 Care launched Elevating the Safety Net, a long-term initiative to recruit primary care physicians to the Los Angeles County safety net.
 The L.A.
 Care Board of Governors committed $31 million for the initiative, which has three programs: medical school scholarships, medical school loan repayments and a recruitment program to help clinics and practices with physician salary subsidies, sign-on bonuses and relocation costs.